Grounding Creativity in Physics: A Brief Survey of Physical Priors in AIGC: Introduction

-Existing surveys on 3D and 4D generation primarily focus on three aspects: (1) scene representations and rendering \citep{li2024advances_arxiv2024}, which discuss different 3D representations and rendering optimizations; (2) generative models \citep{cao2023comprehensive_arxiv2023,liu2024comprehensive_arxiv2024}, which analyze synthesis techniques from text and images; and (3) applications and scalability \citep{li2024advances_arxiv2024}, covering gaming, animation, and robotics.
+Existing surveys on 3D and 4D generation primarily focus on three aspects (\autoref{tab:survey_comparison}): (1) scene representations and rendering \cite{li2024advances_arxiv2024}, which discuss different 3D representations and rendering optimizations; (2) generative models \cite{cao2023comprehensive_arxiv2023,liu2024comprehensive_arxiv2024}, which analyze synthesis techniques from text and images; and (3) applications and scalability \cite{li2024advances_arxiv2024}, covering gaming, animation, and robotics.
 However, none of these works systematically explore the role of physics priors in generative models.
-A recent survey \citep{liu2025generative_arxiv2025} provides the closest discussion to our work, categorizing physics-aware generation into explicit physics simulation-based (PAG-E) and implicit physics-informed (PAG-I) methods.
+A recent survey \cite{liu2025generative_arxiv2025} provides the closest discussion to our work, categorizing physics-aware generation into explicit physics simulation-based (PAG-E) and implicit physics-informed (PAG-I) methods.
 However, its focus remains on physics-aware video and 3D content generation, with limited discussion on 4D generation and dynamic scene modeling.
-In contrast, our survey systematically explores physics integration across static 3D, dynamic 3D, and 4D generation, offering a broader perspective on incorporating physical principles.

 To bridge this gap, this survey provides an overview of physics-grounded generative models, categorizing recent advances into static 3D generation, dynamic 3D generation, and 4D generation.
-We introduce a taxonomy that organizes existing methods based on representation types and generation paradigms, covering vision-based, NeRF-based, and GS-based approaches (Figure \ref{fig:taxonomy}).
-By synthesizing insights from physics-based simulation and generative models, we aim to establish a systematic perspective on integrating physics priors with AI-driven content generation, offering new directions for research in this evolving field.
+Specifically, we further organize existing methods based on representation types and generation paradigms, covering vision-based, NeRF-based, and GS-based dynamic 3D generation approaches (\autoref{fig:taxonomy}).~By synthesizing insights from physics-based simulation and generative models, we aim to establish a systematic perspective on integrating physics priors with AI-driven content generation, offering new directions for research in this evolving field.
+A curated list of all related papers mentioned in this work can be found at:~\href{https://github.com/mengsiwei/Awesome-Physical-AIGC-lists}{https://github.com/mengsiwei/Awesome-Physical-AIGC-lists}.

 \tikzstyle{leaf}=[draw=hiddendraw, rounded corners,minimum height=2.4em, fill=myblue!30,text opacity=1, align=center, fill opacity=.5, text=black,align=center,font= , inner xsep=6pt, inner ysep=3pt, ] \tikzstyle{middle}=[draw=hiddendraw, rounded corners,minimum height=1.2em, fill=output-white!40,text opacity=1, align=center, fill opacity=.5, text=black,align=center,font= , inner xsep=3pt, inner ysep=1pt, ]